-- d) Covers which are placed over damaged cars or components. - e) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - f) Warming or heat retaining covers for the engine and gearbox on the grid. - g) A rear wing cover designed specifically to protect a mechanic starting the car from fire. - h) Tyre heating blankets. - i) Covers over the tyre manufacturer's code numbers (not the FIA bar code numbers). - i) A cover over the car in the parc fermé overnight. - k) A cover over the car in the pit lane or grid if it is raining. - 21.5 Driver adjustable bodywork permitted by Article 3.6.8 of the Technical Regulations: - a) The adjustable bodywork may only be activated by the driver in any of the pre-determined activation zones around each circuit.
-In conditions of poor visibility however the Race Director may, at his absolute discretion, disable all such systems until conditions improve. - If the adjustable bodywork is disabled in this way at any time during any of the three periods of the qualifying practice session (Q1, Q2 or Q3) it will remain disabled for the remainder of the relevant period. - b) For the sole purpose of improving overtaking opportunities during the race the adjustable bodywork may be activated by the driver after he has completed two laps after the race start or following a safety car period. - The driver may only activate the adjustable bodywork in the race when he has been notified via the control electronics (see Article 8.2 of the Technical Regulations) that it is enabled.
-It will be enabled, and may only be used by the driver, if he is less than one second behind another at any of the pre-determined detection points around each circuit. - The system will be disabled by the control electronics the first time the driver uses the brakes after he has activated the system.
+- d) Covers which are placed over damaged cars or components. - e) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - f) Warming or heat retaining covers for the engine and gearbox on the grid. - g) A rear wing cover designed specifically to protect a mechanic starting the car from fire. - h) Tyre heating blankets. - i) Covers over the tyre manufacturer's code numbers (not the FIA bar code numbers). - j) A cover over the car in the parc fermé overnight. - k) A cover over the car in the pit lane or grid if it is raining. - 21.5 Driver adjustable bodywork permitted by Article 3.6.8 of the Technical Regulations: - a) The adjustable bodywork may only be activated by the driver in any of the pre-determined activation zones around each circuit.
+In conditions of poor visibility however the Race Director may, at his absolute discretion, disable all such systems until conditions improve.

+If the adjustable bodywork is disabled in this way at any time during any of the three periods of the qualifying practice session (Q1, Q2 or Q3) it will remain disabled for the remainder of the relevant period.

+b) For the sole purpose of improving overtaking opportunities during the sprint qualifying session and the race the adjustable bodywork may be activated by the driver after he has completed two laps after the race-start or following a safety car period during each sprint qualifying session or a race.

+The driver may only activate the adjustable bodywork in a sprint qualifying session or the race when he has been notified via the control electronics (see Article 8.2 of the Technical Regulations) that it is enabled.
+It will be enabled, and may only be used by the driver, if he is less than one second behind another at any of the pre-determined detection points around each circuit.

+The system will be disabled by the control electronics the first time the driver uses the brakes after he has activated the system.
 In conditions of poor visibility, or if yellow flags are being shown in the activation zone, the Race Director may, at his absolute discretion, disable all such systems until conditions improve or yellow flags are withdrawn.